-Legal (inclu ding Data F 'rotection): Yes⊠ No □
+Legal (including Data Protection):

+Yes⊠

 Details:

-The LDO process is regulated through the planning acts and once an LDO is in place, the LDO would grant planning permission for residential development subto conditions.
-The proposed LDO would not otherwise grant planning permission EIA development because the sites are not in a sensitive area (as defined by the regulations) and the types of development that would be granted planning permission by the LDO would be highly unlikely to have any significant effects of environmental quality of the local area (from an EIA perspective).
-The LDO proceduses not give rise to any specific data protection issues other than the processing personal details of any consultees responding to consultation on the LDOs, which have been dealt with in accordance with the Planning Service's existing privacy statement.
-On Behalf of the Solicitor to the Consultation on the LDOs.
+The LDO process is regulated through the planning acts and once an LDO is in place, the LDO would grant planning permission for residential development subject to conditions.
+The proposed LDO would not otherwise grant planning permission for EIA development because the sites are not in a sensitive area (as defined by the EIA regulations) and the types of development that would be granted planning permission by the LDO would be highly unlikely to have any significant effects on the environmental quality of the local area (from an EIA perspective).
+The LDO process does not give rise to any specific data protection issues other than the processing of personal details of any consultees responding to consultation on the LDOs, which have been dealt with in accordance with the Planning Service's existing privacy statement.

-Staffing: Yes□ No ⊠

-Details:

-as already e • significant increase onal resources to v

-On behalf of of the Head of I Paid Service
+On Behalf of the Solicitor to the Council

-DECISION II NFORMATI ON